bobleesj/bobleesj.github.io/_sources/essays.rst.txt

 Repetition is not harmful if it enhances clarity.

-I avoid using adjectives and adverbs to prevent miscommunication between colleagues and readers.
-These parts of speech are immeasurable.
+Be extremely careful using adjectives and adverbs to prevent miscommunication.
+These parts of speech are often immeasurable, hence subjective.

-A “significant” problem may not be a significant to another.
-Instead state what is a significant factually with numbers when available.
+    - A “significant” problem may not be a significant to another.
+Rather use countable nouns and use analogy for comparision.
+    - "Failure" is also a subjective term because it is determined by the expected outcome, which differs for each person.
+It is better to state what was not achieved based on the expected outcome of the individual or the organization's expectation.

 Sentences without axioms or facts have limited persuasive power in scientific writing.